Tennessee VW workers say company coercing them to join UAW

-DETROIT, Oct 16 (Reuters) - Four workers from the Volkswagen AG plant in Tennessee filed charges on Wednesday with U.S. labor officials alleging that German VW officials are coercing them to agree to United Auto Workers representation.
+DETROIT (Reuters) - Four workers from the Volkswagen AG (VOWG_p.DE) plant in Tennessee filed charges on Wednesday with U.S. labor officials alleging that German VW officials are coercing them to agree to United Auto Workers representation.

 The four workers, assisted by the National Right to Work Legal Defense Foundation, charged that the officials said the plant in Chattanooga would not get additional vehicle production and future jobs unless a German-style form of representation was installed at the plant.